Aidiiin/sql-puzzle/README.md

 # sql-puzzle (WIP)

-sql-puzzle is a higly composable and functional query builder.
+sql-puzzle is a highly composable and functional query builder.
 It is a lightweight wrapper for Sequelize and is written in TypeScript.

 ## Install